RishTheFish21/.files/README.md

+# My Dotfiles
-These are my personal collection of configuration files for my desktop.
+These is my collection of configuration files for my desktop.

 Softwares Used:
 * WM: Yabai